Data-Mechanics/course-2019-spr-proj/misn15/README.md

 Author: Nicole Mis
 Email:  misn15@bu.edu

+See end of readme file for instructions on running code for project 3

 ## Project #1

 In 2016, the worlds’ cities generated 2.01 billion tonnes of solid waste, amounting to a footprint of 0.74 kilograms per person per day.
 As the world continues to urbanize and grow in size, annual waste generation is expected to increase by 70% from 2016 to 2050, reaching 3.4 billion tonnes ([World Bank](http://www.worldbank.org/en/topic/urbandevelopment/brief/solid-waste-management)).